Web Analytics

 Save our greenbelt

-Littleborough Civic Trust are working closely with Save Littleborough and Smithybridge Greenbelt Group, as we both have a common interest in retaining Littleborough’s heritage etc., (and surrounding areas of course).
+Littleborough Civic Trust are working as hard as possible to save the Greenbelt we still have as an interest in retaining Littleborough’s heritage etc., (and surrounding areas of course).

-As you can see from the map to the right.
-174 houses are also proposed on the former Akzo Nobel chemical site too (this is outside of the GMSF).
+As you can see from the map to the right, 126 houses now already under construction on the former Akzo Nobel chemical site too (this is outside of the GMSF/P4E).

-Added to those, work has already begun on 110 houses at New St Dearnley.
-This site was originally in the early drafts of the GMSF, but has already been developed outside of the plan.
+Added to those, the on 110 houses at New St Dearnley, known as 'Dearnley Meadows', with the developers, Russell Homes wanting to add another 64.
+This site was originally in the early drafts of the GMSF/P4E, but has already been developed outside of the plan.
 Makes you question what the point of the plan is, if land can be removed early and developed?

 These plans are disastrous for the infrastructure in our area.
-Our roads are already full to capacity.
-As a group we also have major concerns about noise and air pollution.
-Added to that our doctors surgeries, schools and dentists are already oversubscribed.
+Our roads are already full to over- capacity.
+This fact is not supposition, but has already been confirmed by the Council's Highways Dept. As a group we also have major concerns about noise and air pollution.
+Added to that our doctors surgeries, schools and dentists are already, again, oversubscribed.

 Why is Greenbelt important?

-Greenbelt is essential not just for physical and mental health, especially at a time when access to outside spaces is essential due to Covid lockdowns, but they serve important purposes, they act as a sponge soaking up millions of gallons of water.
+Greenbelt is essential not just for physical and mental health, especially when access to outside spaces was essential to wellbeing due to Covid lockdowns; but the land also serves an important purpose as it acts as a sponge soaking up millions of gallons of water.
 We are sure many of you will remember that on Boxing Day 2015 Littleborough and Smithybridge suffered extensive flooding.
 It was a called a 'once in a lifetime’ event.
-Consider what would happen if we add hundreds of houses, with bricks, tarmac, concrete, these soak away fields will be much reduced, this 'once in a lifetime’ flood could well become more common.
+Consider what would happen if we add hundreds of houses, with bricks, tarmac, concrete.
+These soak away fields will be much reduced and this 'once in a lifetime’ flood could well become more common.

 We need your help!